Dobie Gillis Williams: Appeals

 Williams' case was appealed by Nick Trentacosta of the Louisiana Center for Equal Justice.
 He contends that Williams' execution was in error.
 During the appeals, a defense expert strongly criticized the prosecution's contention that Williams had gotten in and out through the bathroom window, as he would have had great difficulty getting through its 18" width.

 The execution was twice stayed, once by the United States Supreme Court and once by the Louisiana governor.
 During the last appeal, the defense asked for DNA analysis of forensic evidence, as this was more accurate than previous tests.
-The state's lab said that DNA from blood on the curtain matched Williams'.
-The state refused to allow the defense to have their own tests conducted.
-But a defense team of forensic DNA analysts criticized the state's set of tests for the following reasons: sloppy technique, poor quality controls, and subjective interpretation.
-In one test, one in four controls failed, but the lab used the faulty results for its conclusions anyway.
+The state's lab said that DNA from blood on the curtain matched Williams.

 A federal court judge overturned Williams' sentence, but the 5th Circuit Court of Appeals overruled, and the execution went forward.
 The 5th Circuit said that mitigating information had been introduced to a jury too late in the process, and upheld his sentence under the 1996 Antiterrorism and Effective Death Penalty Act (AEDPA).